FibGro/Python-Wikipedia-Web-Scrapping-and-Shiny-Web-Application/README.md

 - Install shinylive : > pip install shinylive
 - Install shinywidgets : > pip install shinywidgets
 - Create a docs : > shiny export . docs
-- Commit the change and synch into the branch
+- Commit the change and sync into the branch
 - After completing, go to your Repo and go to Settings
 - In the sidebar, go to Pages
 - Define your source and branch.
 Save.